t3knoid/homelab/proxmox_backup_server.md

 ---
-title: "Proxmox Backup Server"
+title: "️ Proxmox Backup Server"
 ---

-# Proxmox Backup Server
+# 🖥️ Proxmox Backup Server

 The Proxmox Backup Server (i.e. PBS) is installed on the third Proxmox Virtual Environment node, [pve-2](https://pve-2.refol.us:8007/).
 A local datastore is also available and is used to sync backups from the iscsi target for redundancy.
 A second installation of PBS is installed on [pve-1](https://pve-1.refol.us:8007/).
 It is used to sync backups from pve-2 to its local datastore for more redundancy.
 It uses an iSCSI target located on a [Synology](../synology/README.md) NAS device for its datastore.